-Triage Cancer is a national, nonprofit organization that provides education and resources on the entire continuum of cancer survivorship issues for survivors, caregivers, and healthcare professionals.
-Triage Cancer created an on-line toolkit (www.CancerFinances.org) for navigating finances after a cancer diagnosis.
+Triage Cancer is a national, nonprofit organization that provides free education on the legal and practical issues that may impact individuals diagnosed with cancer and their caregivers, through events, materials, and resources.
+Triage Cancer created an on-line toolkit (www.CancerFinances.org) for navigating finances after a cancer diagnosis and provides one-on-one assistance through their Legal & Financial Navigation program.